|

 they would grow without bound.
 To avoid this problem, OVSDB can

-compact a database file, that is, replace it by a new version
+compact a database file, that is, replace it by a new version that

-larger than its minimum size.
+minimum size.

 Because ovsdb-server automatically compacts databases, it is